Neurodiagnostic Technologist Schools

 University of North Carolina

-One of the few four-year neurodiagnostic programs, this is an excellent program for students who are looking for a well-rounded education.
+One of the few four-year neurodiagnostic programs, this is an excellent program for students seeking a well-rounded education.
 The UNC neurodiagnostic and sleep science (NDSS) bachelor’s degree program is located at the school’s Charlotte, North Carolina campus.

 This program builds on previous knowledge, so applicants should already be working as sleep technologists or electroneurodiagnostic technologists and should hold an associate’s degree.
 An RPSGT or REEGT credential is required for application.
 Upon graduation, 100 percent of participants in this program are gainfully employed.